microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 The default path for installing these packages is "%LOCALAPPDATA%/WinGet_Packages/User" for user based installs.
 The default path for installing these packages is "%LOCALAPPDATA%/WinGet_Packages/Machine"for machine wide installs.

-The corresponding settings are "PortablePackageUserRoot" and "PortablePackageUserRoot".
+The corresponding settings are "PortablePackageUserRoot" and "PortablePackageMachineRoot".

 >Note: The "packageIdentifier" will be used to generate subdirectories for these binaries to be installed to.